librato/api-docs/source/includes/_annotations.md

 ** NOT APPLICABLE **
 ```

+Delete an annotation stream.
 This will delete all annotation events associated with the stream.

 ## Delete Annotation Event